tsackton/taelgar/People/Sembarans/Oudine.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:Clee%% Met by the [[Heroes of Cleenseau]] on January 4th, 1720 in [[Cleenseau]], the [[Manor of Cleenseau]], the [[Barony of Aveil]] %%^End%%

-%% Killed by zombie plague tumbledown farm a washerwoman from Underhill, was the woman with the baby.
-Some of the people think she has had several children with various different men, and lives at 'Tumbledown Farm', which is not actually a farm but a large and somewhat run down house nearby where several poorer townsfolk live three or more to a room%%
+A washerwoman from [[Underhill]], who died when her baby turned into a zombie and exploded.
+Some of the people think she has had several children with various different men, and lived at [[Tumbledown Farm]].